kaktus20008/ConverterToFB2/README.md

 I hope you like my program.
 If there are any errors, please email me vt0550@ya.ru.
 The program is mainly designed for my previous work.
+!!!Carefully, after starting the program, all the names of the files in the folder from point 1 will become numbers.